jmespadero/pyDelaunay2D/README.md

             bad_triangles.append(T)
 ```

-There, we should avoid iterating the complete list of triangles.
-Best way is to
+There, we should avoid iterating over the complete list of triangles.
+Best way
-use a structure that allows a spatial search (as a [QuadTree](https://en.wikipedia.org/wiki/Quadtree)).
+is to use a structure that allows a spatial search (as a [QuadTree](https://en.wikipedia.org/wiki/Quadtree)).
 Then, continue the search over the neighbours of the initial search.

 Despite that, it will compute DT of less than 1000 points in a reasonable time.